 Individualized and Effective

-If your child is below grade level in school, it is important to work quickly to provide reading, math, and writing instruction that is individualized, research-based and that fills in the areas of need while still incorporating grade level work.
-As with math skills, reading skills build upon themselves.
-A child who is behind his or her peers in Kindergarten becomes the First Grader who is being pulled into small reading groups in the classroom.
-This Tier 2 Intervention often continues for months.
-When the child has still not caught up with his or her peers, Tier 3 may be implemented where the Special Ed teacher pulls groups for reading.
-The group work often includes a multi-ability level group of students who work in various "Whole Word Approaches" where the focus is on memorizing words instead of learning to decode them.
-By this time, the child is often beginning third grade, where the shift is from learning to read, to reading to learn.
+Here is a typical scenario: A child is behind his or her peers in Kindergarten.
+In first grade, the child is pulled into small reading groups in the classroom.
+This Tier 2 Intervention may continue for months.
+When the child has still not caught up, Tier 3 may be implemented where the Special Ed teacher pulls groups for reading.
+Such multi-ability groups often work in various whole-word approaches with a focus on memorizing words instead of learning to decode them.
+By this time, the child is often beginning third grade, where, instead of learning to read, they are reading to learn.

 I have the experience and certification to work with children who are significantly behind their peers and/or who have learning disabilities.
-I offer private, one-on-one, or small group tutoring for students struggling with reading, spelling, writing, reading comprehension and/or math using evidence-based, multi-sensory (Orton-Gillingham) instruction.
+I offer private, one-on-one tutoring for students struggling with reading, spelling, writing, and/or reading comprehension using evidence-based, multi-sensory (Orton-Gillingham) instruction.
 I specialize in working with students with dyslexia, dysgraphia, dyscalculia, ADHD, nonverbal/perceptual reasoning deficits, and visual and auditory processing difficulties.
 I incorporate goals and approaches that keep students motivated and engaged.

 Structured Literacy-Orton-Gillingham based language processing therapy-has successfully helped struggling students from ages 5 to adult to learn to read and spell.
 But most importantly, these highly specialized approaches foster not only your child's success in the classroom, but also their confidence and self-esteem in daily life.